Mexico

 Mexican Road Signs

 If you don't speak Spanish, driving through Mexico presents a few problems.
 A big one is knowing what all those road signs mean.
-On this page you will find listed most of the signs we have seen on our travels through Mexico and the practical translation for each.

 Akumal, Quintana Roo

-Akumal has been a nesting ground for green and loggerhead sea turtles for centuries.
 One of Mexico’s most successful ecological endeavors has been its “turtle watch and protection program” at Akumal.

 Paa Mul, Quintana Roo

 Paa Mul offers some of the best diving on Yucatan's Caribbean coast.
 It has been described as the easiest diving area, yet the most rewarding.
-Its balmy clear waters are pristine and magical.

 Puerto Morelos, Quintana Roo